 Christmas is a traditionally important time in Greece, with two public holidays provided on Christmas day and the the day afterward.
 The whole advent season in Greece is still more religious than in other countries where it has become a secular, commercialised holiday.

 |2020||25 Dec||Fri||Christmas Day|

 |26 Dec||Sun||2nd Day of Christmas|

 |26 Dec||Mon||2nd Day of Christmas|

-|2017||25 Dec||Mon||Christmas Day|
+|2023||25 Dec||Mon||Christmas Day|

 |26 Dec||Tue||2nd Day of Christmas|

 |26 Dec||Thu||2nd Day of Christmas|